MFA Compliance: Key U.S. Requirements & Regulations

 • Federal Trade Commission (FTC): Takes a strong stance on MFA, often mandating it in settlements and encouraging adoption.

 • Health Insurance Portability and Accountability Act (HIPAA): Doesn't require MFA explicitly, but mandates strong access controls for Electronic Protected Health Information (ePHI).
-MFA is considered a best practice.
+MFA is considered a best practice for achieving HIPAA-compliant authentication.

 • Gramm-Leach-Bliley Act (GLBA): Applies to financial institutions and recommends MFA as a safeguard for user information.